 Prepare tofu according to the hyperlinked recipe (with adaption) and set in the refrigerator to cool.

 Bring 4 quarts of water to a boil.
 Combine 3/4 cup of that water in a bowl with the tamarind paste.
 Set aside for 10 minutes to cool.
 After 10 minutes, with a fork, break up the tamarind completely.
 You'll have some big pulpee bits and maybe some seeds.
 Remove these with your hands or, if you want to be cleaner, pass it all through a mesh strainer and discard the solids.

 After you've removed the boiling water for the tamarind, remove the pot from the heat and immediately add the noodles.
 Let the noodles sit for 10 minutes, then drain, rinse with cold water, and set aside.

 In a small bowl whisk together fish sauce, shrimp paste, palm sugar, rice vinegar, and chilies.
 Set aside.

 In a wok, heat the oil on medium-high heat.
 When it's hot, add garlic and 2/3 of the scallions.
 Saute 3-4 minutes.
 Then scoot them off to the side and add the egg to the cleared area.
 Once the egg sets, scramble it up with a spatula.
 When egg is just tender-done, add the noodles, tamarind juice, and fish sauce mixture.
 Stir well.
-Once everything is incorporated, add peanuts, cilantro, and squeeze the lime in.
+Once everything is incorporated, add tofu, peanuts, and cilantro.
 Stir it all up again.
 Then stir in the bean sprouts and remaining scallions.
-Remove from heat and serve.
-Goes great with a little extra Siracha and a Thai beer.
+Remove from heat and serve with lime wedges, additional peanuts, and Siracha all as optional garnishes.
+And a Thai beer!